-6 questions we have about bombings in NY, NJ
+7 questions we have about bombings in New York and New Jersey

 Is Rahami affiliated with a terror group?

-A handwritten note found next to the pressure cooker is said to have contained ramblings, including references to previous terrorists, like the Boston Marathon bombers.
+A handwritten note found next to the pressure cooker is said to have contained ramblings, including references to previous terrorists, such as the Boston Marathon bombers.

 Rahami was born in Afghanistan and traveled home often -- common for immigrant families.
 He is married to a woman from Pakistan.